lagimik/PartnerCrucible/_posts/2022-09-06-signaltonoise-launch.md

 - Mainstream - more noise
 - Insider - more signal

-In the coming releases I will be sharing the signal on topics inspired by the ecosystem.
+In the coming releases we will be sharing the signal on topics inspired by the ecosystem.
 These will include:

 - Innovation
 - Inclusive Design and Design Thinking